tkalayci71/embedding-mixer/README.md

 	# mix embeddings by adding their vector values (if vector counts differ, pad with zeros)
 	mix ( emb('cat') * 0.6 , emb('astronaut') * 0.7 )

-	# concantate embeddings by stacking their vectors
+	# concatenate embeddings by stacking their vectors
 	concat( emb('mona')*0.3 , emb('lisa')*0.3 , emb('wearing'), emb('sunglasses') )

 	# reduce embedding to 1-vector by summing all of its vectors